mdmaroof/currencyConverterApp/README.md

 ## Basic Information

-- App uses an API for fetching data [https://www.floatrates.com/daily/usd.json](https://www.floatrates.com/daily/usd.json)
+- App uses API endpoint [https://www.floatrates.com/daily/usd.json](https://www.floatrates.com/daily/usd.json) to fetch data.

+## Features

+- Displays conversion rates for USD to other currencies.
+- Data fetched regularly from Floatrates API
+- Persistent data storage using Zustand and AsyncStorage.
+- Currency data auto-refreshes at a regular interval (every 10 seconds).
+- Lists countries and currencies with the highest and lowest conversion rates at the top.

 ## Author